|Copyright 2004-2012 by RW3 Enterprises. All rights reserved.

 First, no matter the exercise or activity, you have to push yourself beyond your comfort zone.
-Whether
+Whether it

-range as far as being comfortable.
+as far as being comfortable.

 However, you need to understand that you don't do this unless it is safe.
 Don't try to lift weights that are